qnm/site/_reference/vpc-configurations.md

 - Check the **Private** checkbox.
 - Provide the **Private CIDRs** for three private subnets, e.g. `10.0.4.0/24,10.0.5.0/24,10.0.6.0/24`.

-## Peering VPCs in the same region
+## Peering VPCs

 An alternative to installing a Convox Rack into an existing VPC is to install the Rack into its own isolated VPC and then peer that VPC with another containing your non-Convox infrastructure.

 > A VPC peering connection allows you to route traffic between the peer VPCs using private IP addresses; as if they are part of the same network.

  The above excerpt comes from the AWS [Peering Guide](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html), a great place to learn more about this technique.

 If you are ready to set up a peering connection between two VPCs, the [Working with VPC Peering Connections](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/working-with-vpc-peering.html) section of that guide walks you through the steps, which include the following and more: